-This Committee met four times throughout 2023 (2022: four), and overall individual attendance was 100%.
+This Committee met four times throughout 2024 (2023: four), and overall individual attendance was 100%.

-As part of its mission and the duties conferred upon it by the Board of Directors, the ESG Committee appraised and collaborated activity in the following processes, having analysed, appraised and, where appropriate, issued opinions and/or recommendations on:
+As part of its mission and the duties conferred upon it by the Board of Directors, the ESG Committee appraised and collaborated on the following processes, having analysed, appraised and, where appropriate, issued opinions and/or recommendations on:

-- Sustainability: ES Plan 2021-24: management and alignment (holding, BU, cross-cutting divisions), and monitoring of the evolution of compliance with the targets established in social and environmental matters; analysis of external recommendations on reporting practices; updating of Corticeira Amorim's roadmap; - ESG Ratings: monitoring of the ratinggiven to Corticeira Amorim by the various ESG rating companies that analyse it; assessment of the practices recommended by these companies and whether they are suitable for Corticeira Amorim; - Human Resources: monitoring of the main indicators, in particular the index for occupational accidents, equality and inclusion; - Promotion of Equality and Inclusion: promotion of diversity, equality and inclusion: regular monitoring of the implementation of the Gender Equality Plan for 2023; analysis of progress, objectives, actions and targets for the 2024 Equality and Inclusion Plan; - Investor Relations: analysis of activity for the year and the main ESG topics and trends in 2023; - Corporate Governance: analysis of the degree of adoption of the recommendations contained in the Corporate Governance Code of the Portuguese Institute of Corporate Governance; analysis of international best practices and future developments: - Ethics: - Review of the Code of Business Ethics and Professional Conduct which, among other changes, formalises the adjustment to the Mission (reference to Ethics), Vision (reference to the integration of Diversity) and Values (strengthening sustainability and social responsibility as regards employees and other stakeholders); - Review of the Anti-corruption Code of Conduct, which replaces the former Policy on Combating Corruption; review of the Risks of Corruption and Related Offences Prevention Plan and the Suppliers' Code of Conduct; - Assessment of procedures for verifying compliance in human rights matters. - Reporting and transparency: in this context, the ESG Committee (i) assessed the Corporate Governance Report and the Sustainability Report (which includes the Green Financing Allocation and Impact Report and the Taxonomy Report) which form part of Corticeira Amorim's consolidated financial statements for 2022, (ii) prepared the annual report on the ESG Committee's activities for 2022, and (iii) carried out a self-assessment of the ESG Committee's.
+- Sustainability: ES Plan 2021-24: management and alignment (holding, BU, cross-functional divisions) and monitoring of the progress in meeting the established social and environmental targets; analysis of external recommendations on reporting practices; update of Corticeira Amorim's roadmap; - ESG Ratings: monitoring the ratings assigned to Corticeira Amorim by various ESG rating agencies; assessment of the practices recommended by these agencies and their suitability for Corticeira Amorim; - Human Resources: monitoring the evolution of key indicators, particularly the workplace accident rate, for which a report on its progress and the planned actions was requested; - Promotion of Equality and Inclusion: promotion of diversity, equality and inclusion: regular monitoring of the implementation of the Gender Equality Plan for 2024; analysis of progress, objectives, actions and targets for the 2025 Equality and Inclusion Plan; - Investor Relations: analysis of activity for the year and the main ESG topics and trends in 2024; - Ethics: acknowledged the expansion of whistleblowing communication channels, in line with international best practices, with the implementation of an online platform (Whistleblowing Channel) accessible directly through Corticeira Amorim's website; - Social Responsibility: appraised the project aimed at establishing a Social Responsibility/Volunteering Programme to structure and integrate the social responsibility actions developed by Corticeira Amorim, boosting staff engagement and the reach and impact of the actions, and increasing both internal and external visibility; - Corporate Governance: analysed the level of adoption of the recommendations contained in the Corporate Governance Code of the Portuguese Institute of Corporate Governance; review of international best practices and future developments; - Corporate Sustainability Reporting Directive (CSRD): monitored the development of the work aimed at drawing up the Sustainability Statement for the 2024 financial year in accordance with the European Sustainability Reporting Standards (ESRS), namely the double materiality assessment (impact and financial) of ESG-related impacts, risks, and opportunities.
+This process led to the identification of material sustainability topics/themes, for which all information required by the corresponding datapoints in the ESRS will be reported. - Appraised the proposal to review the Sustainability Policy and the Human Resources Policy; - Reporting and transparency: in this context, the ESG Committee (i) assessed the Corporate Governance Report and the Sustainability Report (which includes the Green Financing Allocation and Impact Report and the Taxonomy Report) which form part of Corticeira Amorim's consolidated financial statements for 2023, (ii) prepared the annual report on the ESG Committee's activities for 2023, and (iii) carried out a selfassessment of the ESG Committee.